nyinyihtunlwin-codigo/diy-recipes/README.md

 Meal & Cocktail Recipes

-An app to explore how to cook delicious foods on your device.
+An app to explore how to cook delicious food, and make cocktails..
-Find the popular recipes in one place with DIY Recipes app.
+You can find the popular recipes in one place with this app.

 ### Used Technologies